jhderojasUVa/Paperturn/README.md

-sql/paperturn.sql - Dump of the database (empty) index.html - Principal file where the One Single Page is README.md - This file! savedatabase.php - PHP file who test and send data to the MySQL sendjson.php - PHP file that send the slideshowdata.json file slideshowdata.json - The data in JSON of the images of the slideshow
+sql/paperturn.sql - Dump of the database (empty) index.html - Principal file where the One Single Page is README.md - This file! php/savedatabase.php - PHP file who test and send data to the MySQL php/sendjson.php - PHP file that send the slideshowdata.json file json/slideshowdata.json - The data in JSON of the images of the slideshow
 ```

 ### Slideshow